DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/passing_files_to_DCP.md

 ## Batch Files

 Batch files are an easy way to transition from running locally to distributed.
-A batch file is an .h5 file created by CellProfiler which captures all the data needed to run your workflow.
+A batch file is an .h5 file created by CellProfiler which captures all the data needed to run your workflow - pipeline and file information are packaged together.
 To use a batch file, your data needs to have the same structure in the cloud as on your local machine.

 ### Creating batch files